-If the ACV30 added nothing to the development of the new MINI per se, it did publicly showcase the fact that Rover was now seriously in the process of developing a Mini replacement, after years of inactivity.
+If the ACV30 added little to the development of the new MINI per se, it did publicly showcase the fact that Rover was now seriously in the process of developing a Mini replacement, after years of inactivity.

-The ACV30 might not have looked like a Mini R50, but as well as its interior concept, the concept’s floating roof, chunky wheelarches and white top were clearly strong visual links.
+The ACV30 might not have looked like a MINI R50, but as well as its interior concept, the concept’s floating roof, chunky wheelarches and white top were clearly strong visual links.

 Cleverly, the design was repackaged as a design concept to be shown at the 1997 Monte Carlo Rally.
 It needed to be a runner, hence the MGF underpinnings, but that process caused some friction at Rover, where this engineering needed to be completed.